OpenOrbis/mira-project-archive/USERS.md

 Currently there is no application or tools that support using MiraLib, there will be tools avaiable in the future.

+#### Mira Companion

+Manage your PS4 and MiraCFW from an Android application (plugin manager, file browser...) using Mira Connection.
+If you are interested see [this project](https://github.com/OpenOrbis/mira-toolbox/tree/master/Mira-Companion).

 #### PS4 Payload Sender

 To send payloads from your Android device without webkit, you can follow [these instructions](https://github.com/valentinbreiz/PS4-Payload-Sender-Android/blob/master/DOCUMENTATION.md).